gainauntu/Link-Us/README.md

 # Link-Us

-A intermediate level client-server program with a feature to access each other’s computer with prior permission.
+An intermediate level client-server program with a feature to access each other’s computer with prior permission.